wuxc/pywin32doc/md/PyIDispatchEx.md

 ## PyIDispatchEx Object

-A OLE automation client object that uses the IDispatchEx scripting interface..
+A OLE automation client object that uses the IDispatchEx scripting interface\.\.

 #### Methods